-Trump to bring back coronavirus briefings in attempt to revive faltering campaign
+Trump to bring back coronavirus briefings in attempt to revive reelection campaign

 “I just think the people want to hear from the president of the United States,” White House counselor Kellyanne Conway told reporters on Friday.
 She told Fox News earlier Friday that some of her White House colleagues did not want Trump to return to the briefing room — confirming publicly the kind of internal dissension previous administrations would have tried to keep out of the public domain.

-Vice President Pence has advocated for briefings to return for several weeks, believing they were helpful to the administration and shared information, according to two administration officials, who, like others, spoke on the condition of anonymity to discuss internal deliberations.
-Some administration officials were opposed to the briefings and others, including communications director Alyssa Farah and press secretary Kayleigh McEnany, have called for briefings to take place at the Health and Human Services Department or elsewhere outside the White House briefing room — with health experts and a health-focused press corps, according to people familiar with the discussions.
+Vice President Pence has advocated for briefings to return for several weeks, thinking they were helpful to the administration and informative, according to two administration officials, who, like others, spoke on the condition of anonymity to discuss internal deliberations.
+Some administration officials were opposed to the briefings, and others, including communications director Alyssa Farah and press secretary Kayleigh McEnany, have called for briefings to take place at the Department of Health and Human Services or elsewhere — with health experts and a health-focused press corps, according to people familiar with the discussions.

-Among the allies urging Trump to do more about coronavirus is Sen. Lindsey O. Graham (R-S.C.), who golfed with him on Saturday and Sunday.
-Graham said the president was going to be “more involved” on the coronavirus, and he counseled him to hold events in the Cabinet Room or Roosevelt Room with business leaders, or others, while taking a few questions at the end.
+Among the allies urging Trump to do more about the virus is Sen. Lindsey O. Graham (R-S.C.), who golfed with the president on Saturday and Sunday.
+Graham said Trump was going to be “more involved” on the virus, and he counseled him to hold events in the Cabinet Room or Roosevelt Room with business leaders, or others, while taking a few questions at the end.

-“Arguing with a reporter for 30 minutes doesn’t help,” Graham said, adding that the old format was at times counterproductive.
+“Arguing with a reporter for 30 minutes doesn’t help,” Graham said, adding that the original format was at times counterproductive.

-The president, Graham said, wants to talk about a potential vaccine and some improvements with personal protective equipment, along with what the country is doing about testing and his animus toward China.
+The president, Graham said, wants to talk about a potential vaccine and some improvements in personal protective equipment, along with what the country is doing about testing and his animus toward China.

-“I think you’re going to see him very focused on the coronavirus,” Graham said.
-“He’s very pissed at China.”
+“I think you’re going to see him very focused on the coronavirus,” Graham said, adding that Trump is very angry with China.

-Several White House officials said the administration had to talk more about coronavirus because Trump’s poll numbers have fallen significantly in recent weeks.
+Several White House officials said the administration had to talk more about the virus because Trump’s poll numbers have fallen significantly in recent weeks.

-There has been a net drop of 28 points in his approval margin on the coronavirus since March, according to a recent Washington Post-ABC News poll.
+There has been a net drop of 28 points in his approval margin on the virus since March, according to a recent Washington Post-ABC News poll.
 Currently, 38 percent approve of Trump’s handling of the pandemic, and 60 percent disapprove.
 Trump trails his Democratic rival Joe Biden 55 percent to 40 percent among registered voters in the poll, the latest to show a double-digit gap.

-“Do you think what we’re doing right now is working?” one official said, when asked if the briefings would improve the president’s standing.
+“Do you think what we’re doing right now is working?” one official said, when asked whether the briefings would improve the president’s standing.

 Officials are hoping to prep the president for shorter briefings.